Spodnji Leskovec

 Spodnji Leskovec ([ˈspoːdnji ˈleːskɔʋəts]) is a settlement in the valley of Lipnica Creek, a minor tributary of the Drava River in the Haloze Hills in eastern Slovenia.
 It is part of the Municipality of Videm.
-The area traditionally belonged to the Styria region.
+The area is part of the traditional region of Styria.
 It is now included in the Drava Statistical Region.

 There is a small rectangular chapel-shrine with a polygonal apse in the settlement.
 It was built in 1909.